Rush Limbaugh, the man President Obama has told you not to listen to.

 And you get good financing deals right now, even cash back.

-Now through March 2nd, just go to your local Chevrolet dealer, Chevy.com for details.
+Just go to your local Chevrolet dealer, Chevy.com for details.

-Shannon, East Springfield, Pennsylvania High, and welcome to the EIB network.
+Shannon, East Springfield, Pennsylvania, high, and welcome to the EIB network.

-Hey Rush.
+Hey, Rush.

-I was listening to your first hour monologue, and you were talking about um how they're trying to direct welfare to the middle class.
+I was listening to your first hour monologue, and you were talking about how they're trying to direct welfare to the middle class.

 Well, it's already happening here in Pennsylvania.

-I think you qualify for heating assistance.
+You know, I think you qualify for heating assistance.

-And I went.
+And I went, what?

-And she said, I was a bit offended.
+And she's, I was a bit offended.

 But then I got something in a coupon circular.